Medicare in Utah

 Medicare is a federal program launched in 1965 to provide affordable healthcare for Americans nearing retirement.

-You can enroll in Part A (also known as “hospital insurance”), Part B (“medical insurance”), or both.
-Once enrolled in Part A and B (known collectively as Original Medicare), you have the option of switching to Medicare Advantage in Utah (also known as Part C) to replace the benefits of Parts A and B while offering other benefits like dental and vision coverage.
+You can enroll in Part A (hospital insurance), Part B (medical insurance), or both.
+Once enrolled in Part A and B (known collectively as Original Medicare), you have the option of switching to Medicare Advantage in Utah (also known as Part C) to substitute for Parts A and B while offering other benefits like dental and vision coverage.

 If you decide to stay enrolled in Parts A and B, you have the option to add Part D to cover a portion of your prescription drug expenses.
-You may also choose to add Medigap, which is supplemental coverage that helps fill in the gaps in terms of things like copays and coinsurance.
+You may also choose to add Medigap, which is supplemental coverage that helps fill in gaps like copays and coinsurance.

-When it comes to Part A of Original Medicare, having earned income over your lifetime is, in fact, a positive.
-If you have worked at least 10 years, you don’t pay a monthly premium for Part A. If you haven’t worked 10 years but a spouse that is at least 62 years old has, then that also qualifies you.
+If you have worked at least 10 years, you don’t pay a monthly premium for Part A. If you haven’t worked 10 years but your spouse has and is at least 62 years old, then that also qualifies you.

 Do I Qualify for Medicaid in Utah?